Care & Guidance

 Bear's breeches.
 A clump-forming perennial with deeply cut, dark green leaves.
 Spikes of white flowers with purple bracts produced in summer.
 Height 1.2m.
 Spread 60cm.
 Flowers from July to September.
 Hardy.

-Compact bushy variety of Achillea ideally suited to pots and containers has a myriad of bi coloured deep red flowers with striking yellow button centres make an eye-catching display.
+Compact bushy variety of Achillea ideally suited to pots and containers has a myriad of bi-coloured deep red flowers with striking yellow button centres make an eye-catching display.

 Yarrow.
 A compact clump forming perennial with evergreen silvery grey leaves.
 Dusky Orange fading to yellow flower heads.
 Height 80cm.
 Spread 60cm.
 Flowers from May to September.

 Member of the Ranunculaceae family.
 A clump-forming perennial with black pinnate leaves and pink spike forming flowers Jul-Sep.
-60cm.
+Height 60cm.
 Spread 40cm.
 Herbaceous.

 African Lily.
 A clump-forming perennial with strap-shaped green leaves.
 Rounded clusters of bell-shaped, white flowers.
 Height 100cm.
 Flowers from July to September Herbaceous Hardy.